stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 3) Kernel arguments must be either fields or scalars.

 4) All field arguments to a given Built-in must be on the same function space.
-This is because all current Built-ins iterate over DoFs and therefore all fields should have the same number.
+This is because all current Built-ins operate on DoFs and therefore all fields should have the same number.
 It also means that we can determine the number of DoFs uniquely when a scalar is written to.